littleosbook/aenix/doc/book/segmentation.md

 **logical address**: 16 bits that specifies the segment, and 32-bits to specify what offset within that segment you want.
-The offset is added to the base address of the segment, and the resulting linear address is checked against the segment's limit.
+The offset is added to the base address of the segment, and the resulting linear address is checked against the segment's limit - see figure 5-1.
 If everything checks out fine, (including access-right-checks ignored for now), this results in a **linear address**.
 If paging is disabled, this linear address space is mapped 1:1 on the **physical address** space, and the physical memory can be accessed.

-![Figure: Translation of logical addresses to linear addresses.
+![Figure 5-1: Translation of logical addresses to linear addresses.
 ](images/intel_3_5_logical_to_linear.png)

 To enable segmentation you need to set up a table that describes each segment -